promethwill88/project-1/README.md

 # Description

-This app helps clients find bathroom close to the search area and shows the information about the bathroom.
-Clients can add new bathroom and also can update the information of the bathroom which is already existing.
+Airpnp helps folks find public restrooms in San Francisco.
+Users can use autocomplete search to help narrow their search.
+Returned results show information about restrooms including clealiness rating, business name, address, and any user reviews.
+Users are able to create, read, update (review, neighborhood, & type), and delete existing restroom records.

 # Information included